myklst/terraform-provider-st-aws/docs/resources/iam_policy_v2.md

 page_title: "st-aws_iam_policy_v2 Resource - st-aws"
 subcategory: ""
 description: |-
   Provides an IAM Policy resource that manages policy content exceeding character limits by splitting it into smaller segments.
-These segments are combined to form a complete policy and attached to the chosen target.
+These segments are combined to form a complete policy and can be attached to a specified target if provided.
 Policies like ReadOnlyAccess that exceed the maximum length are attached directly.
 ---

 # st-aws_iam_policy_v2 (Resource)

 Provides an IAM Policy resource that manages policy content exceeding character limits by splitting it into smaller segments.
-These segments are combined to form a complete policy and attached to the chosen target.
+These segments are combined to form a complete policy and can be attached to a specified target if provided.
 Policies like `ReadOnlyAccess` that exceed the maximum length are attached directly.

-~> **NOTE:** The usage of this resource conflicts with the `st-aws_permission_set_attachment` resource.
+~> **NOTE:** This resource conflicts with `st-aws_permission_set_attachment` resource when the `permission_set`, `user`, or `role` parameters are set in this resource.

 ## Example Usage